-For the LB21 Program, we will only accept the Research rate in your IMLS project budget if your selected Project Type is Applied Research or Early Career Research.
+For the NLG-L Program, we will only accept the Research rate in your IMLS project budget if your selected Project Type is Applied Research.
 See Project Types for more information.

 Please be aware that the indirect cost rate used in your approved IMLS budget (and that will also appear on the Official Award Notification if you receive an award) will apply throughout the life of your award.
 You may not use a different rate for the award, even if you negotiate a new rate with your cognizant agency after the award has begun.